 Move a domain between Brimble workspaces

-To move a domain from your personal account to a team (or between teams) without leaving Brimble:- Open the domain.
+To move a domain from your personal account to a team (or between teams) without leaving Brimble:

 - Click ⋯ → Transfer to workspace.